Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 > displacements[1] = (MPI_Aint) offsetof(struct MyStruct, value);
 >```
 >
-> This method and  the other outlined previously returns the same displacement, so it's mostly a personal choice which
+> This method and the other shown in the previous examples both returns the same displacement values.
+It's mostly a
-> you want to use.
+> personal choice which you choose to use.
+Some people prefer the "safety" of using `MPI_Get_address()` whilst others
+> prefer to write more concise code with `offsetof()`.
+Of course, if you're a Fortran programmer then you can't use the
+> macro
 >
 {: .callout}

 ## Packing and unpacking memory

+The previous two sections have covered how we might communicate complex, but structured data between ranks using derived datatypes.

 MPI is really designed to use an array of structures rather than a structure of arrays.